 How to Write an SEO Optimised Blog Post

-Do you want to know how to optimise blog posts for SEO?
-You’ve come to the right place as you will discover how to master your blog SEO.
+Do you want to know how to write SEO optimised blog posts?
+You’ve come to the right place!

-Optimising blog content is a common dilemma faced by content writers and marketers alike.
+Optimising blog content, especially written content, is a common dilemma faced by content writers and marketers alike.
 Many content writers fall into the trap of fixating solely on search engines that neglect human readers.
-It’s one of the most common mistakes when writing a blog post.
+Choosing the right blogging platform is also crucial, as different platforms offer various SEO features and plugins that can impact your blog’s search performance.

 Write for People, Not Search Engines

 To succeed with blog SEO, you have to factor in Google search results and elements that could affect your blog performance.
-However, you must not forget about your audience or the people who will be reading your content.
+However, you shouldn’t forget about your audience or the people who will be reading your content.

-Even if you optimise blog posts and reach the top of the Google search results page, it’s no use if the visitors read your new blog post and don’t find the content that they were looking for.
-It will increase your website’s bounce rate, but will also hurt your SEO strategy.
+Even if you optimise blog posts and reach the top of the Google search results page, it’s no use if the visitors read your new blog post and don’t find value in your content.
+It will only increase your website’s bounce rate while also hurting your SEO strategy.

-Instead, you must focus on writing for people first and then incorporate all the keywords you want to target naturally.
+Instead, you must focus on writing for people first and then incorporate the keywords you want to target naturally.
+Understanding search intent is crucial to ensure your content matches what users are actually looking for.
 Your blog post should also focus on achieving two main goals:

 1. Appeal to your target readers